Esteve: History

+In 2024, Esteve Pharmaceuticals began the construction of a new manufacturing unit at its Girona plant to enhance its production of active pharmaceutical ingredients (APIs).
+This project, which is expected to be completed by 2026, involves a €100 million ($108 million) investment.
+The new facility will house both production and service buildings, allowing up to 150 cubic meters of reaction volume.
+Esteve anticipates a 45% increase in production capacity at this plant, with a further 15% growth in its overall global production capacity.

 Company focus

 Esteve focuses mainly on two health-related fields: the pharmaceutical field and the active pharmaceutical ingredient field, or fine chemistry.
 In the pharmaceutical field, Esteve has activities in research and development (R&D) of innovative medicines, particularly in pain and other areas with unmet therapeutic needs, based on both in-house and collaborative R&D programs as well as on innovative formulations.
 In 2017 for example, Esteve invested in the development of alternative treatments to strong opioids.
 In the chemical field, the company focuses on the development of new processes, production and commercialization of active pharmaceutical ingredients.